UBCHREST/ablate/docs/content/formulations/radiationFormulation/index.md

 particle fields.

 The initialization of the solver forms the infrastructure for the gathering of ray information and communication across domains.
-The particles are transported through space along their rays in order to inform the local domain of what rays exist there.
+The particles are transported through space along their remoteRays in order to inform the local domain of what remoteRays exist there.
 The particles are responsible for identifying which cells belong to which ray segment, and creating an associated local storage of information which is globally identifiable to a specific ray segment.
 It also is responsible for creating a communication infrastructure which will be used in the later solve steps.
 The purpose of